 Passing a petrol station I was whistled at to stop.
 Two German riders were with an Italian who was lying on the forecourt.
 They spoke English, I spoke Italian so I became the link man.
 The Italian had got off his bike with stomach pain and then collapsed.
 I asked if he needed an ambulance, but he said no, just some food.
 We all dipped into our stocks to refuel him and after 20 minutes he got back on his bike.
 I kept asking him if he really wanted to carry on as collapsing was a serious issue.
 He said he was fine.
 I organised us into a team to escort him to the next control, which was only 20km of flat riding away.
 Thomas suggested we give him a code word in case he needed to stop.
 I told Pietro to shout “Help me” if he had a problem.
 I’ve no idea why I explained in Italian to use an English phrase.
 Fatigue does strange things to you.

 I rode at the front with Thomas beside me and the other rider beside Pietro.
 With 7km to go I heard “Help me, help me”.
 My heart stopped for a moment.
 What’s the problem?
 I asked.
 “Bar, bar, bar” came the reply.
 He had seen a bar open and wanted a coffee.
 Only an Italian would rank a coffee higher than getting to the control.
 We decided to split up.
-Thomas and I rode to report the incident at the control, the other rider would stay with him.
-I duly reported in and they said “Typical Italian, we’ll wait half an hour before going out to look for him”.
+Thomas and I rode to report the incident, the other two went to the café.
+We duly reported in and they said “Typical Italian, we’ll wait half an hour before going out to look for him”.
 They then arrived safely at the control.
 Job done but valuable time used up.

 At Scarperia (1,062km) Thomas and I discussed riding together.
 We agreed that we would try it and if it didn’t work then we’d split, no explanations or apologies needed.
 We both wanted to finish on Saturday evening.
 I explained my ride – control – eat – sleep – repeat plan.
 It was the only way we’d make the remaining 540km under the time limit.